Juan-Camilo-Tabarquino/Juan-Camilo-Tabarquino/README.md

 - ⚡ Fun fact: ...
 -->

-- 🇨🇴 I'm from Cali, Colombia :)
+- 🇨🇴 I am from Cali, Colombia :)
-- 🔭 I’m an Informatic Engenieer at Universidad Autonoma de Occidente
+- 🔭 I am an Informatic Engenieer at The Universidad Autonoma de Occidente
-- 📚 I'm Engineering Informatics in my last year
-- 🌱 I’m currently learning NextJs and TypeScript
+- 🌱 I am a Fullstack Developer using tecnologies such as NextJS, Typescript, NodeJS, Express, NestJS, React and Postgresql.

 ## My Abilities
 - Team work